PGA Tour Golf III – Review

 • Sudden Death – Normal game rules but the first to score wins the game

 American football consists of four quarters, and you can choose how long these quarters are.
-Quarter lengths of 5, 10, and 15 minutes can be chosen.
+Quarter lengths can be either 5, 10, and 15 minutes in length.

 You then get to choose the type of stadium and field you play on.
 The choices are: